Lee Murray: Securitas Depot robbery

 On 25 June 2006, in a joint operation with Moroccan police, Murray was arrested at a shopping centre in the Souissi district of the capital Rabat for suspected involvement in the Securitas depot robbery.
 Moroccan police said they had to use "specialist techniques to arrest the suspects because they were specialists in martial arts and firearms".
 Kent Police said in a statement that they had been tracking Murray for three months and would be seeking his extradition from Morocco.
 There is no treaty between the UK and Morocco, and the process was expected to take months.
 Later, Moroccan police revealed that Murray had also been charged with possession of "hard drugs".
 On 27 June 2006, Kent Police confirmed the news of Murray's arrest in Morocco, and also stated that over 30 people had now been arrested in conjunction with the investigation.

 In June 2009, Murray attempted to escape Salé prison.
 Small saws were found in a plate of biscuits in Murray's cell by another prisoner who broke into it.
 Prison officials believe Murray was planning to cut through the iron bars of his cell window with the saws.
 To make the escape through the small window easier, Murray had lost a significant amount of weight.
 Murray was in a different cell at the time as punishment for being caught with a laptop computer (with internet access) and five kilos of drugs.
 Other prisoners in Salé held it against Murray that he was able to use his money to smuggle in items like these, as well as expensive clothes.
 The fellow prisoner who broke into his cell was doing so to steal some of Murray's belongings.
 He was convicted of the £53m crime in a Moroccan court in June 2010.
 Kent Police said Murray must serve 10 years in jail in Morocco for his involvement.
 This sentence was then extended to 25 years on 30 November 2010.

 Film biography

 Time Inc. announced on 4 August 2008 that they would be making a film about Lee Murray's alleged role in the robbery, based on an article about him in Sports Illustrated called "Breaking the Bank".
 In addition to the robbery, the film will also concentrate on Murray's life, including his mixed martial arts career.

+In October 2021, UFC's FightLore (S1|E8) released a short documentary "Lee Murray’s Crimes and Misadventures", which featured interviews with MMA fighter Pat Miletich and boxing trainer Terry Coulter, where they shared their experiences with Lee Murray before he was sent to prison.
+In the documentary, Miletich describes in detail witnessing the street fight between Murray and Tito Ortiz after UFC 38 in London.
 In March 2023, Showtime announced the airing of their four episode docuseries Catching Lightning as part of its original programming for April 2023.